openebs-archive/openebs-docs/docs/deploycstor.md

    sparse-ab505639a146687dfb62c4a49a05afb7   57m
    ```

    **CAS Template** is an approach to provision persistent volumes that make use of CAS storage engine.
-The following command will help check the CAS Template components
+The following command helps check the CAS Template components.

    ```
    kubectl get cast -n openebs
    ```

-   It also installs the default cStor **Storage Class** which can be used in your pvc yaml file to to create Persistent Volume.
+   It also installs the default cStor **Storage Class** which can be used in your pvc yaml file to create Persistent Volume.
 For more information about sample storage classes used for different applications, see [storage classes](/docs/next/setupstorageclasses.html).
 You can get the storage classes that are already applied by using the following command.

    ```
    kubectl get sc